timmymatten/momentum-shift-score/README.md

 # ⚾ Momentum Shift Score (MSS)

 **Momentum Shift Score (MSS)** is a novel, player-specific baseball analytics metric that captures the psychological and statistical impact of key moments in games.
-It helps quantify how a pivotal play—like a walk-off homer or a blown save—can alter a player's future performance, as well as shape public narrative and team momentum.
+It helps quantify how a pivotal play, like a walk-off homer or a blown save, can alter a player's future performance.

 ---